|

 Set moderately well apart, medium size, round, bright and sparkling with an intelligent and alert expression.
 Colour dark brown in black spotted, light brown to amber in liver spotted dogs.
 Eye rims completely black in the black spotted, and completely liver brown in the liver spotted dogs.
 Eyelid close to the eyeball.

+"COMMENTARY: Entropion occurs occasionally in the breed and this is a thing to be observed.
+Almond shaped eyes are not typical for the breed.
+It is desirable that the eyes are dark.
+Light eyes give a sharp, untypical expression.
 Considering liver spotted Dalmatians the standard states that the eye colour should be ‘light brown to amber’.
 The reference to amber is however not particularly clear since amber can vary in colour from light yellow to dark orange-hazel.
 Yellow eyes are not desired on a liver.
-Light eyes have become quite common today both on liver and on black spotted Dalmatians.
+Light eyes have become quite common today both on liver and on black spotted Dalmatians. |

 Ears: